-Media profile of Swinburne astronomer Dr Alan Duffy with appearences on TV, radio and print speaking on dark matter, dark energy, galaxy formation, indigenous astronomy and alien worlds.
-He is an experienced public speaker, science communicator and science expert in Melbourne.
+Media profile of Swinburne astronomer Associate Professor Alan Duffy, Lead Scientist of the Royal Institution of Australia, with appearances on TV, radio and print speaking on dark matter, dark energy, galaxy formation, indigenous astronomy and alien worlds.
+He is an experienced public speaker, science communicator and leading expert in space science and astrophysics.

 I am a passionate believer that any science concept can be explained to any audience in a fun and accessible way.
 I've tried to prove that's true on topics as diverse as Black Holes to Alien Worlds in more than 150 TV interviews (including fortnightly ABC Breakfast and regular Ten's The Project segments), hundreds of radio broadcasts, a column in theconversation, articles for Cosmos Magazine and ABC The Drum, and many more print / online pieces besides.
 I have a lot of fun asking (and I hope answering!) those questions that the audience at home would be curious about.
 See my CV for more.

 Turn your smartphone into a cosmic ray hunter with the free CREDO app!
 Currently available on Android (any Apple developers out there get in contact) and already with 2.5 million detections the growing userbase is helping us search for the most extreme events in the Universe.
 Not that this helped me with Virginia on News Breakfast who asked me some seriously tough (but as usual, brilliant) questions on the health risks of Cosmic Rays.

 To my amazement (and with gratitude to the judges!)
 I won the 2018 Celestino Promoting Understanding of Science at the Australian Museum’s national Eureka Awards.
 This is basically the highest honour scientists who communicate that science to the public and that it was decided by an illustrious judging panel who I look up too is an incredible feeling of support and acknowledgement.